-The Traditional Track requires that students take a minimum 75-hour Minnesota Department of Health approved Nursing Assistant course, such as Central Lakes College's NSGA 1110, OR have proof of recent work experience as a Certified Nursing Assistant and be on the nursing registry in Minnesota.
-There are no other prerequisite courses, but it is highly recommended that students consider taking some of the required general education courses ahead of time while waiting for admission.
-Priority admission is given to those on the wait list who have completed at least 3 of the 8 general education courses.
+- CNA Requirements: Applicants must take a minimum 75-hour Minnesota Department of Health approved Nursing Assistant course, such as Central Lakes College's NSGA 1110, OR be active on the MN registry of Nursing Assistants in Minnesota. - There are no other required prerequisite courses, but it is highly recommended that students consider taking some of the required general education courses ahead of time while waiting for admission.
+Priority admission is given to those on the wait list who have completed at least three (3) of the eight (8) general education courses.